 Residential crews and commercial painting contractors can both hold a roller.
 But they don’t operate under the same rules.
 The difference between commercial and residential painting often gets reduced to “bigger building, more paint.”
 So commercial painting contractors get hired the same way home painters do.
 That’s where property managers run into trouble.

-When the wrong crew lands a commercial property job, a routine paint project can turn into a six-figure liability claim.
-This article breaks down what changes, what stays the same, and how to vet a commercial painting company before you sign.
+When the wrong crew lands a commercial property job, the property manager carries the fallout: OSHA fines, lien exposure, tenant complaints, and rework on a building that cannot be shut down for repair.
+This article breaks down what changes when a building scales up, what stays the same, and how to vet a commercial painter before you sign.

 Key Takeaways: